|

 Oscar talk with the year's best leading male performance as an acclaimed New

 York City writer who is being romanced by grad student Lauren Ambrose.
-By contrast, few films though were worse than

 "Premonition", where Sandra Bullock was misplaced but worked hard for her